Skip to main content

 HELOC Calculator: How to Calculate Your Home Equity Line of Credit

 Your home is almost certainly your largest single asset.
-But for most homeowners, that wealth is completely illiquid — locked inside four walls, inaccessible unless you sell.
-A Home Equity Line of Credit (HELOC) is the financial instrument that unlocks that equity without requiring a sale.
+But for most homeowners, that wealth is completely illiquid.
+Tied up in the walls, inaccessible unless you sell.
+A Home Equity Line of Credit (HELOC) lets you borrow against that equity without giving up the house.

 Before you call a lender, you need to understand exactly how much you can borrow, what it will cost, and how the draw and repayment periods work.
 Get this wrong and you'll either leave money on the table or take on more debt than your budget can handle.